Risk-Averse Markov Decision Processes through a Distributional Lens: Examples

 For the choice of $\sigma_{t,x}$, we may choose, e.g., the weighted average of entropic risk measure $\sigma^E_{t,x}$ and Kusuoka-type risk measure $\sigma^K_{t,x}$.
 The weight may vary across time and state depending on the agents specific requirements.
 For example, a simple time varying choice could be

 where $\sigma^E_{t,(m,u)}$ is defined in \eqref{eq:DefEntropic} with $\tau\equiv 1$, and $\sigma^K_{t,(m,u)}$ is defined \eqref{eq:DefKusuoka} with $\beta_{t,x}\equiv0$ for any $(t,x)$ and

 Regarding the usage of $\sigma^E_{t,(m,u)}$, we underscore one particular viewpoint: in real-world scenarios, other market participants may infer and take advantage of an agent's intention to liquidate.
 While modeling this dynamic is complex, an alternative approach involves using the entropic risk measure to promote randomization, which could ultimately help reduce information leakage.
 As for $\sigma^K_{t,(m,u)}$, it encourages risk aversion when a substantial number of units remain, and gradually transits toward profit-seeking as the liquidation process progresses.
-Furthermore, as discussed in \cref{subsec:ExampleKusuoka}, a non-singleton $\cM_t$ can be employed to manage uncertainty in risk evaluation criteria.

 Finally, the optimal liquidation problem may be solved in a risk averse manner by using \cref{thm:FiniteDPP}.
 Let $O\equiv 0$.
 We start from $t=T$ with

 For $t=1,\dots,T-1$, we find